benchislett/Pomorello/README.md

 Pomorello is currently under active development.
 Upon initial release, it will (hopefully) be available as a Power-Up within Trello.

+To use Pomorello, first add it to the board's list of Power-Ups

+[//]: # Image will go here

+Next, select the card you want to work on, and click the Pomorello button.

+[//]: # Another image here, maybe a video/animation

+Finally, select the option corresponding to your preferred settings.

+[//]: # One last image/video

+That's it! you're all set to start working.

 ## Why Pomorello?

-With **many** widely available time tracking tools, one might wonder why this is different.

-The primary motives behind the creation of Pomorello are to create an application which:
+Pomorello sets itself apart from other applications because it:
 - Is completely free
-- Is entirely self-contained: no sign-ups, no extra accounts, no external websites
+- Is entirely contained in Trello: no sign-ups, no extra accounts, no external websites
 - Is easy to use
 - Is open-source and community driven.
-If someone wants an additional feature, they can request it, or add it themselves.
+If you want a feature, you can create an issue or PR to add it yourself.

+## TODOs

+- Add more options for set lengths
+- Add stats display
+- Add card-back status
+- Add a logo
+- Add images to this README